derektypist/iconic-jquery-keypad/README.md

 ## Features

 The keypad contains Font Awesome Icons, for activities in various categories such as Music, Computing and Design.
-A screentip is provided when hovering over the buttons.
+A screentip is provided and a different background color is displayed when hovering over the buttons.

+## Technologies

+This project uses the technologies of HTML5, CSS3, Bootstrap 5.0.0-beta1, Font Awesome 5.15.2, jQuery 3.5.1 and Google Fonts (e.g. Roboto).

+## Testing

+Ensure all the user stories have been met.